renderedtext/semaphore-docs-new/source/docs/organizations/setting-up-an-organization.md

   <img src="/docs/assets/img/setting-up-an-organization/enter-organization-name.png" alt="Enter organization name" class="img-responsive img-bordered">

-3. You're done, you've created a new organization :clap:
+3. You're done, you've created a new organization.

+When your free 30-day trial ends, you can continue to run up to 100 private jobs per month on the organization that had the trial.
+If you want to add a private project to another organization, you have to upgrade that organization to a paid plan.

+Note that you can create as many organizations as you like and add open source projects to them.

 ##Next steps